Bioinformatics Programming Exercises

 - List the contents of a directory, pipe that output to word count to find how many files there are (may be helpful to use man wc to find out what wc can do)

-- List the contents of a file, sort the contents and find a list of the unique values
+- In one line, sort the contents of flu_types and output a list of the unique values

 - Convert all the numbers into letters using the provided variable